top of page

 More written out blessings

-Then after the meal is over, go around your dinner table and ask each person to share the first blessing in 2020 they wrote down.
+Before serving the Thanksgiving meal, give each person a notecard and a pencil, and ask them to write five blessings from God during the past year.
+Then after the meal is over, go around your dinner table and ask everyone to share the first blessing on their list.
 Then go around the circle four more times and give thanks to God for His many blessings … and don’t forget to count them!

 Keep the cards as a record of God’s blessings in a very tough year … then do it again next year.